CyberMonitor/orquestra-docs/v1/content/tutorials/hello-component.md

 * The `src/` will contain:
   * A `setup.py` file that is responsible for installing your code in the machine where your workflow is executed.
 This installation is done automatically for you conforming to [Python3 setuptools standard](https://docs.python.org/3/distutils/setupscript.html) for Setup Scripts.
-  * A folder name `python/` containing the source code to be invoked by a `task` in a workflow
+  * A folder name `python/` containing the source code to be invoked by a `step` in a workflow

 Using your terminal or the text editor of your choice, recreate this folder structure in the `welcome-component` repository.